NimithaRamesh/CSC415_Assignment-1/README.md

 It returns a memory error when a 100 MB limit is reached.

-Includes a process that copies a file over and over again - /Mansi/copyOver.js
+Includes a process that copies a file over and over again (File: /Mansi/copyOver.js)

 COMMANDS: